thenets/easyckan/README.md

 # EasyCKAN v2.6 Beta.1

-Easiest way to install the CKAN platform.
+The easiest way to install the CKAN platform.

 Compatible with all Linux x64 distros.